NSLS2/git-rpm-tools/README.md

 An utility which aims to trivialize creating RPMs from an existing git repository.
 The workflow is as follows:

-1. Create and drop a .spec file in an existing git repository root
+1. Create and drop a .spec file in `dist/` directory of an existing git repository
 2. Run git-rpm-tools in the repository root
 3. Get .rpm (or .src.rpm or both) in the repository root